fogfish/fogfish.github.io/tech/languages/react.md

 #### Hold

 [The Dress Code](https://github.com/zalando/dress-code) - The Dress Code is a style library / style guide which is designed for maintainability and modularity.
 The library has an react extension [react-dress-code](https://github.com/fogfish/react-dress-code).

-## Robotic OS

-#### Adopt

-[LiDAR processing pipeline](https://rapidlasso.com/2018/07/19/complete-lidar-processing-pipeline-from-raw-flightlines-to-final-products/) - rapidlasso is a creator of LAS suite.
-This tutorial serves as an example for a complete end-to-end workflow that starts with raw LiDAR flightlines to final classified LiDAR tiles and derived products such as raster, vectors, etc.

-#### Hold

-[A Gentle Introduction to ROS](https://www.cse.sc.edu/~jokane/agitr/) - ROS (Robot Operating System) is rapidly becoming a de facto standard for writing interoperable and reusable robot software.
-This book supplements ROS's own documentation, explaining how to interact with existing ROS systems and how to create new ROS programs using C++, with special attention to common mistakes and misunderstandings.
-The intended audience includes new and potential ROS users.